68 comments

 7 October 2017 22: 20

-If the film on the screens told the story of a station with a name, an example of Baikal-7, it would be better, and that farce (it’s clear that the film is a consumer’s show), which was not seen in trailers and descriptions, displays the feat of our astronauts.
-The work of the astronaut is hard work, very risky, often tedious (which is also very difficult), which you can’t make a film about ...
-Recently I reviewed “Return from Orbit” - the film is less spectacular (by today's standards), but more believable and interesting. good hi IMHO
+If the film coming out on screens told a story about some station with a name, for example "Baikal-7", it would be better, but that farce (it is clear that the film is a consumer show), which I saw in trailers and descriptions, does not reflect the feat of our cosmonauts.
+The work of an astronaut is hard work, very risky, often boring (which is also very hard), about which you can't make a film...
+Recently I re-watched "Return from Orbit" - the film is less spectacular (by today's standards), but more believable and interesting. good hi IMHO

 15. 0